Hissal/Closures/README.md

 This is only done once for each closure and then the "invoker" delegate is cached for subsequent invocations.
 This means that doing this only once is not better than creating a normal action that captures the context.

-Where can be useful is for example when you want to pass a callback to a method that expects a delegate and need to capture some context.
+Where this can be useful is for example when you want to pass a callback to a method that expects a delegate and need to capture some context.
 In this case, you can create a closure and convert it to a delegate, which will be cached for subsequent conversions, making it essentially allocation free.